dlshq/computer-tips/002-printer-fix.md

 * Delete the printer
 * Download (if not already downloaded) and Reinstall the printer driver
 * Restart the System
+* Add a printer or scanner from Printer Settings

 ## Windows - Printer Settings